First all, I would like to apologize for going M.I.A this week. But as you may know, I started university this year.

 First off, you might want to know that I am a commuter.
 So that means that I don’t live in the dorms on campus or in an apartment since my house is pretty close to where my classes are held.

 Second, you need to know that my classes are in French.
 I live in a French-speaking province and therefore, most universities and colleges offer classes in French only.

 My schedule is also a bit different from what takes place in the States.
 I have three-hour classes and only five classes a week.

 Now that you are fully aware of my situation, let’s get into this recap!

-The class itself seemed more fun that what I thought it would be like, but since next Monday is labor day and that means we won’t have a class, the teacher gave us extra work to do so we could stay on schedule.
-I already have a paper due for next class!
+The class itself seemed more fun than what I thought it would be like, but since next Monday is Labor Day and that means we won’t have class, the teacher gave us extra work to do so we could stay on schedule.
+I already have a paper due for next class! (ugh)

-While the class sounds fun, it also seem like a lot of work.
-The teacher told us to expect to have in between 8 and 10 hours of work outside of class each week!
-I’m freaking out a little, but I guess I should have expected it, since I’m now in uni!
+While the class sounds fun, it also seems like a lot of work.
+The teacher told us to expect to have between 8 and 10 hours of work outside of class each week!
+I’m freaking out a little, but I guess I should have expected it since I’m now at uni!

 I took Monday afternoon to start organizing my planner and write all the due dates in it!

 First day at uni ✔️ It feels weird to be back at school after a three-month break, but I think I'll quickly get back to my usual rhythm.
 My first class went great and I think I'm going to like it! #college #udes #collegeblogger #university #lifestyleblogger #lblogger #planning #organizing #canadianblogger